wdullaer/MaterialDateTimePicker/README.md

 * `DatePickerDialog` `setDateRangeLimiter(DateRangeLimiter limiter)`
 Provide a custom implementation of DateRangeLimiter, giving you full control over which days are available for selection.
 This disables all of the other options that limit date selection.

+* `getOnTimeSetListener()` and `getOnDateSetListener()`
+Getters that allow the retrieval of a reference to the callbacks currently associated with the pickers

 ## FAQ

 ### Why not use `SupportDialogFragment`?